Skip to content

 Circular vs linear thinking

-"By consuming less, many people think of tightening their belts, eating dry bread or showering in the dark.
-For me, it means dealing consciously and with great respect with the products themselves, the raw materials from which they are made and with nature.
-It is about looking and thinking differently about what and how we consume, it is about circular rather than linear thinking.
+"By consuming less, many people think of eating dry bread or showering in the dark.
+For me, it means dealing consciously and with great respect with the products themselves, the raw materials from which they are made.
+It is about thinking differently about what and how we consume, it is about circular rather than linear thinking.

 In our current disposable society, people think linearly.
 Products are made, used and then discarded.
 And that often means landfill or incineration.
 This throw-away mentality contributes to environmental problems, climate change and resource depletion.
 So things have to change.